What the study found

 - Research title:

-- Legal liability in Whoosh feeder train crossing accidents
+- Liability for Whoosh feeder train crossing accidents is assigned to state and corporate negligence

 - Authors: